 This means you can claim deductions relevant to your business.
 In this case, if you are blogging and you view yourself as a “business”, then you can claim deductions for your travel related activities.
 This is because your travels will lead to blog posts, which will then lead to you earning money from advertisements, sponsorships or whatever.

 2020 was a dark year but 2021 gave me some hope.
+2022 put it all together as the world reopened which is a good sign for the world coming out of a very dark period of history.
 The world of travel will forever be changed because of COVID-19 but I think some things are for the better.
 I hope this article has been helpful with some realistic viewpoints on how to make money from blogging.
 The bloggers out there who claim you can make thousands per month within a year of work are just doing it to get readers, which funny enough means extra revenue for them.